dxatscale/sfpowerscripts/.github/pull_request_template.md

 All items have to be completed before a PR is merged

 - [x] Adhere to [Contribution Guidelines](https://docs.dxatscale.io/about-us/contributing-to-dx-scale)
+- [ ] Updates to Decision Records considered?
-- [ ] Updates to documentation
+- [ ] Updates to documentation at [DX@Scale Guide](https://github.com/dxatscale/dxatscale-guide) considered?
-- [ ] I have tested  that changes works
+- [ ] Tested changes?
-- [ ] New and existing unit tests pass locally with my changes
+- [ ] Unit Tests new and existing passing locally?